sonali-sharma-3/PRISM-Q/README.md

 **PRISM-Q** is a curated dataset of 500 patient-phrased medical questions sourced from real-world internet searches.
-It is designed to support research in natural language processing (NLP), clinical reasoning, and patient-centered AI by capturing the authentic language and concerns of patients seeking medical information online.
+It is designed to support research in Large Language Models and clinical reasoning by capturing the authentic language and concerns of patients seeking medical information online.

 ## Dataset Overview